Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Dataset Construction

-\paragraph{Ontology Pruning} We randomly sample a portion (10\% or 20\%) of the entities in the target ontology, remove them and link the parent and child of each removed entity to preserve the hierarchy as in \citet{yuan2022resource}.
-This forms a new ontology.
-Mentions that are originally linked to the removed entities are labelled with NIL.
+\textbf{KB Pruning}.
+We randomly sample a portion (e.g., 10\% and 20\%) of the entities in the target KB and remove them from the KB.
+To preserve the hierarchies (formed by subsumption relations, a.k.a. ``subclass of'' or ''isA'' relations) in an ontology, we link the parent and child of each removed entity as in \citet{yuan2022resource,he2023deeponto}\footnote{We used the pruning function implemented in the Python library, DeepOnto \cite{he2023deeponto}, see \url{https://krr-oxford.github.io/DeepOnto/deeponto/onto/pruning/}.} and this forms a new ontology.
+Mentions that are originally linked to the removed entities are labelled by NIL.

-\paragraph{Ontology Versioning} We also consider replacing the current version of the ontology with an older version, so that mentions linked to entities which are in the newer version but not in the older version become out-of-KB.
-Using MedMentions dataset \cite{mohan2018medmentions} as an example (see Figure \ref{out-of-KB-ent-illustration}), UMLS2017AA was used to exhaustively annotate entities in publication titles and abstracts in 2016; we chose its older version of UMLS2014AB (released in Nov 2014).
-We narrowed the UMLS semantic type to T047, \textit{Disease or Syndrome}, and the source to those in SNOMED CT (similar to ShARe/CLEF 2013).
+\textbf{KB Versioning}.
+We also consider replacing the current version of the KB with an older version, so that mentions linked to entities which are in the newer version but not in the older version become out-of-KB.
+Using the MedMentions dataset \cite{mohan2019medmentions} as an example (see Figure \ref{out-of-KB-ent-illustration}), UMLS2017AA was used to exhaustively annotate entities in publication titles and abstracts in 2016; we chose its older version of UMLS2014AB (released in Nov 2014).
+We narrowed the UMLS semantic type to T047, \textit{Disease or Syndrome}, and selected the source as ``SNOMEDCT\_US'' (similar to ShARe/CLEF 2013).
 We gathered the entities that are in UMLS2017AA but not in the earlier version\footnote{We further filtered out those that were merged to a concept in the previous version of the ontology (as defined in Retired CUI Mapping, MRCUI.RRF in the UMLS), representing around 6\% of all newly added concepts.}.
-The mentions labelled with the newly added entities become out-of-KB mentions\footnote{Examples include ``CJS'' or ``Curry-Jones syndrome'' (C0795915), ``CKD'' or ``Chronic Kidney Diseases'' (C1561643), and ``Pandemic influenza'' (C4304383), which were added to the UMLS between Nov 2014 and May 2017 under the semantic type T047, Disease or Syndrome.}.
+Mentions labelled with these new entities become out-of-KB\footnote{Examples include ``CJS'' or ``Curry-Jones syndrome'' (C0795915), ``CKD'' or ``Chronic Kidney Diseases'' (C1561643), and ``Pandemic influenza'' (C4304383), which were added to the UMLS between Nov 2014 and May 2017 under the semantic type T047, Disease or Syndrome.}.